vascokk/fullstack-rust/README.md

 # Look Ma, No JavaScript !!!

-A pet-project (implementation of the "Connect 5" game), I used as a learning tool.
+My very first Rust project (implementation of the "Connect 5" game), I used as a learning tool.

 ![img.png](img.png)